rehierl/node-tree-outliner/3-5-0-design-6.md

 **CLARIFICATION**
 The definition of a sectioning node does by itself not include any effect on any presequent section.
-Sectioning nodes are only defined to declare new sections, which obviously does not include the characteristic to close any predeclared section.
+That is, because sectioning nodes are only defined to declare new sections.
+Note that this does not include the characteristic to close any predeclared section.
 Because of that, and so far, the only option to close a section is by exiting the section's parent container.

 Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
-However, these additional properties must be consistent with the default definitions described below.
+However, these additional properties must not be in conflict with the default case, which is described below.

 **CLARIFICATION**
 Two sections have one or more nodes in common, if nodes exist that are associated with both sections.
 This can obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
-If two sections have one or more nodes in common, then both sections are said to share content nodes.
+If two sections have one or more nodes in common, then both sections are said to share these content nodes.

 Note that a section's sectioning node and the section's content nodes must be strongly connected.
 It must not be allowed to have a subsequent sectioning node belong to a presequent section, but not the content nodes of the subsequent section.
 This could otherwise result in conflicting statements with regards to the location of the subsequent section.

 **CLARIFICATION**
 Two sections have no nodes in common, if the presequent section is closed before the sectioning node of the subsequent section is entered.
 Two such sections are said to be unrelated with, or independent from each other.

 Note that, in order for two sections to be unrelated with each other, the sectioning node of the subsequent section *must not belong* to the presequent section.
 Consequently, both sections can not share any content nodes.

 Note that these circumstances are of no interest at this point.
-The relevant aspect here is to define the relationship between two sections, if these two sections are related with each other.
+The relevant aspect here is to identify the relationship between two sections, if these two sections are related with each other.

 **CLARIFICATION**
 A section, which is subsequent to a section that is still open, is said to belong to the presequent section.
 In addition to that, the presequent section is said to contain the subsequent section.
-These kind of sections are said to be related with each other.
+Both sections are said to be related with each other.

 Note that, in order for two sections to be related, the sectioning node of the subsequent section *must belong* to the presequent section.